firecrow/windmill/README.md

 I"ve decided to factor our ui components into view components, it feels really good to have thier logic encapsulated in a seperate place and have them accessible via xml for quick configuration of the container and attributes, though a lot of code happens in code now instead of xml I think the components themsleves are a less frequencly changing part than the asesembly of those components

+got the appiconview unit test to work, created a getter for backdropColor, the implementation test is much nicer with a smaller component